-Kev Press Rules
+Key Press Rules

-- All key presses are in sequence; no functions require simultaneous key presses. - FOWER and STBY are the only keys which require an extended hold-down for function activation (about one second).
-For all other keys, a momentary press will activate the key's function. - 3) (A), (T), (A), and (D) are the only keys which repeat when held down.
-For all other keys, the key must first be released then pressed again for repeated activation. - Pressing exit always exits the current function, operation, menu, or dialog box.
+- All key presses are in sequence; no functions require simultaneous key presses. - fowen and (ster) are the only keys which require an extended hold-down for function activation (about one second).
+For all other keys, a momentary press will activate the key's function. - A, T, and P are the only keys which repeat when held down.
+For all other keys, the key must first be released then pressed again for repeated activation. - Pressing always exits the current function, operation, menu, or dialog box.